 - has reached maximum medical recovery (MMR), see 11-01-05, Determining Permanent Impairment, and

-Workers who are 63 years of age or older on the day of injury are only entitled to LOE benefits for up to two years from the date of injury.
+A worker who is 63 years of age or older on the day of injury is only entitled to LOE benefits for up to two years from the date of injury.
 The WSIB cannot consider ongoing LOE benefit entitlement, or LOE benefit entitlement for a recurrence after the two-year period.

-Older workers who experience a significant deterioration in their work-related impairment after the two-year review period may request a non-economic loss (NEL) redetermination.
+An older worker who experiences a significant deterioration in their work-related impairment after the two-year review period may request a non-economic loss (NEL) redetermination.
 If the NEL redetermination results in an increase, the worker will receive the increased NEL benefit.
 For more information, see 18-05-09, NEL Redeterminations.
 The LOE benefit, however, may not be reviewed after the close of the two-year window.
 For more information, see 18-03-02, Payment and Reviewing LOE Benefits (Prior to Final Review).

 Electing “no review” option

-Workers who are 55 years of age or older when the WSIB determines that the worker is entitled to LOE benefits, have reached MMR, and have completed a WT plan, may elect the “no review” option.
+A worker who is 55 years of age or older when the WSIB determines that they are entitled to LOE benefits, has reached MMR, and has completed a RTW plan (with training), may elect the “no review” option.
 Once a worker directs the WSIB not to review the LOE benefit, the LOE benefit is locked in until age 65.
-Decision-makers must recognize when a worker becomes eligible to consider the “no review” option, and advise the worker in writing as soon as possible after the worker meets all the criteria.
+The WSIB must recognize when a worker becomes eligible to consider the “no review” option, and advise the worker in writing as soon as possible after the worker meets all the criteria.

-Workers between 63 and 65 years of age who elect the "no review" option are only entitled to receive LOE benefits until age 65.
+A worker between 63 and 65 years of age who elects the "no review" option is only entitled to receive LOE benefits until age 65.
 Workers 65 years of age or older are not eligible to elect the “no review” option.

 To exercise the “no review” option, a worker has 30 calendar days from the date of the notice letter to advise the WSIB.
 The election of the “no review” option should be in writing.
 The WSIB considers the election to be made as soon as the letter is received at the WSIB’s offices, at which point it is irrevocable.